This post may contain affiliate links. For more information, please read my disclosure policy.

 Don’t worry!
 Middle school history is easy and fun to teach using these ten tips.

-Middle School History
+Tips to Homeschool Middle School History

-1. Historical Fiction
+1. Use Historical Fiction

 Keep history chronological and start at the beginning.
 It’s hard to understand the Dark Ages without understanding the Romans.

-To be honest middle school kids love to read about the Egyptian mummies and pyramids, the Roman gladiators, and Vikings.
+To be honest, kids in middle school love to read about Egyptian mummies and pyramids, the Roman gladiators, and Vikings.

 3. Choose a Core

 Choose a core text to guide your way through history.
 This is a book or textbook that covers all of history.

 You and your child read about a time period, person, or event before writing a short narration about what you learned.
-Then you encourage rabbit trails.

 4. Encourage Rabbit Trails